manish-chet/Data-Engineering-Works/docs/DataEngineering/DesigningGDA.md

 Kappa architecture Though the original Kappa architecture article came out in 2014, we haven’t seen it widely adopted.
 There may be a couple of reasons for this.
 First, streaming itself is still a bit of a mystery for many companies; it’s easy to talk about, but harder than expected to execute.
 Second, Kappa architecture turns out to be complicated and expensive in practice.
 While some streaming systems can scale to huge data volumes, they are complex and expensive; batch storage and processing remain much more efficient and cost-effective for enormous historical datasets.

-Advantages: In Kappa architecture, a streaming processing engine continuously processes real-time data and ingests it into long-term storage.
+**Advantages**: In Kappa architecture, a streaming processing engine continuously processes real-time data and ingests it into long-term storage.
 When code changes occur, developers can recompute using the raw data stored in the event logs database.

-Challenges: Streaming remains a challenge for many companies due to its complexity and most likely high cost and maintainance.
+**Challenges**: Streaming remains a challenge for many companies due to its complexity and most likely high cost and maintainance.
 Managing duplicates and preserving order, for instance, can be more challenging than batch processing. data replay is often trickier than it may seem.

-## Data Lake
+## **Data Lake**

 A data lake is a popular data architecture comparable, to a data warehouse.
 It’s a storage repository that holds a large amount of data, but unlike a data warehouse where data is structured, data in a data lake is in its raw format.